Published Jan 13, 2026

 • Components let you reuse layouts and styles across multiple images.

-Step 3: Open the template in Figma.
 Click Open in Figma to open the app store screenshot template in your Figma file.
+Before you start editing, you must ensure the template is set up to match the current app store screenshot size guidelines.

-Step 4: Navigate to Pages: Click on the Templates page, which is where you will find editable App store screenshot templates
+Click on the Templates page, which is where you will find editable App store screenshot templates

 Step 5: Navigate to Layers.
 Under the Layers section, you will see components such as onboarding, banner, screenshots, and templates.
 Click on Screenshots.

 Step 6: Add app screens.
 Click on Screenshots.
 You will see multiple devices, such as an iPhone, iPad, etc. Select iPhone, then select Screen 1, and click Change your design here.
+This placement of real UI screens is the core part of how to create app store screenshots in Figma that look authentic.

 This will select the first placeholder screenshot in iPhone screenshots.
 Copy your app screen and paste it over the selected screen 1.